ethz-asl/3dsnet/README.md

 ### Data
 The pre-trained model publicly provided are trained on the [ShapeNet dataset](https://www.shapenet.org/).
 The pointcloud version of the dataset is automatically downloaded when running the code for the first time.

 To seamlessly run the code, please also download the ShapeNet Core V1 dataset from [HERE](https://www.shapenet.org/) and move it to the subdirectory `.../ShapeNet` of the chosen `opt.data_dir`, set as default in the [argument_parser.py](auxiliary/argument_parser.py) to `dataset/data/`.
+In the same folder, also put the `all.csv` file containing training, validation and test splits for ShapeNet Core V1.
+You can download it from [HERE](https://drive.google.com/drive/folders/18OxvcDcCoxAfypU0zDrhsnCA4yXG_NRL?usp=sharing) or from the [original page](https://www.shapenet.org/) if available in the download section.
 Please notice that, despite V2 being already available, we used ShapeNet V1 for compatibility with the pointcloud version originally provided with the [official Atlasnet implementation](https://github.com/ThibaultGROUEIX/AtlasNet).

 ## Pre-trained Models
 You can find pre-trained models for our framework in the `3dsnet_models` folder [HERE](https://drive.google.com/drive/folders/1cyVRUmtN_YF-TXkytKfn1M0HlGH9Qux_?usp=sharing).